gnolang/supernova/README.md

 Starts the stress testing suite against a Gno TM2 cluster

 FLAGS
-  -batch 20               the batch size of JSON-RPC transactions -chain-id dev           the chain ID of the Gno blockchain -mnemonic ...           the mnemonic used to generate sub-accounts -mode REALM_DEPLOYMENT  the mode for the stress test.
-Possible modes: [REALM_DEPLOYMENT, PACKAGE_DEPLOYMENT, REALM_CALL] -output ...             the output path for the results JSON -sub-accounts 10        the number of sub-accounts that will send out transactions -transactions 100       the total number of transactions to be emitted -url ...                the JSON-RPC URL of the cluster
+  -batch 100              the batch size of JSON-RPC transactions -chain-id dev           the chain ID of the Gno blockchain -mnemonic string        the mnemonic used to generate sub-accounts -mode REALM_DEPLOYMENT  the mode for the stress test.
+Possible modes: [REALM_DEPLOYMENT, PACKAGE_DEPLOYMENT, REALM_CALL] -output string          the output path for the results JSON -sub-accounts 10        the number of sub-accounts that will send out transactions -transactions 100       the total number of transactions to be emitted -url string             the JSON-RPC URL of the cluster
 ```

 ## Modes